Plug Your RV or Trailer Into A Solar Generator

 The Yeti 1000 has an inverter that changes the 12V DC power into 120V AC power, and it powers several AC outlets on the Yeti, this is where I plug my camper in.

 Goal Zero has put a 1500W/3000W surge watts pure sine wave inverter in this unit.
-Which means that I can use electronics that use up to 1500W.
+This means that I can use electronics that use up to 1500W.
 Here are a couple of the things I use in my travel trailer and an estimate of how many watts they use.

 - Gaming laptop – 150W